MACD Histogram in Multiple Time-Frames

 - MACD Histogram < 0 [T1]

 Building on Mudrex

-We’ll be using the MACD indicator in it’s default settings of (12, 26, 9).
-We’ll use a higher time-frame of 1D whereas a lower time-frame of 1H.
-However you can use your own pair from the aforementioned table.
-Also note that the MACD Histogram is by the name of “Difference” in the indicator blocks on Mudrex.
+We’ll be using the MACD indicator in its default settings of (12, 26, 9).
+We’ll use a higher time frame of 1D whereas a lower time frame of 1H.
+However, you can use your own pair from the aforementioned table.
+Also, note that the MACD Histogram is by the name of “Difference” in the indicator blocks on Mudrex.

-Indicator block for the first buy condition of MACD Histogram > 0 [T1] is as follows.
+The indicator block for the first buy condition of MACD Histogram > 0 [T1] is as follows.
 Notice the “tick interval” in the advanced parameter dropdown is set as T1:

 Compare block for the second buy condition of MACD crosses up Signal Line [T2] is as follows.
 Notice the “tick interval” in the advanced parameter dropdown is set as T2:

 Actual values of T1 and T2 (1H and 1D) are set while performing a backtest.